andresgardiol/angular-plural-singular-custom-pipe/README.md

 # angular-plural-singular-custom-pipe
-A custom adn simple plural-singular pipe for angular +
+A custom and simple plural-singular pipe for angular +